mgrzybowski/cldemo-arp-suppression-test/README.md

 Local fdb table is build by the bridge , no special steps are needed.
 But for ip neighbor table to appear when You do not have IP on  VLAN/SVI inteface You need to  enable "bridge-arp-nd-suppress on" on any of the  VXLAN/VNI interface.
-Ifupdaown2 do so some magic then, and Cumulus patched kernels starts to learn neighbors:
+Ifupdaown2 do so some magic then, and sets some flags on the interface

     info: bridge: vni100: set bridge-arp-nd-suppress on
     debug: (cache 0)
     info: vni100: netlink: ip link set dev vni100: bridge slave attributes
     debug: vni100: ifla_info_slave_data {152: True}

-Additionaly  to that CL runs a daemon called neighmgrd
+Then daemon called neighmgrd comes to play:

       985 ?
 Ssl    0:00 /usr/bin/python /usr/bin/neighmgrd

 whose sole purpose in life is to keep neighbor entries REACHABLE.
-Enablinhg ""bridge-arp-nd-suppress on" on interface will make neighmgrd to  generate ARP Probes and Neighbor Solicitations in order to keep the neighbors reachable for the kernel.
+Enablinhg "bridge-arp-nd-suppress on" on interface will make neighmgrd to  generate ARP Probes and Neighbor Solicitations in order to keep the neighbors reachable for the kernel.

      21:57:46.621715 44:38:39:00:00:54 > ff:ff:ff:ff:ff:ff, ethertype ARP (0x0806), length 42: Request who-has 10.0.100.10 tell 0.0.0.0, length 28